wasswashafik/Plant-Disease-Detection-and-Classification/README.md

 # Official Responsitoy
-This is the code of the paper "Using Transfer Learning with Convolutional Neural Networks for Plant Disease Detection and Classification," published in Plant Diversity.
+This is the code of the paper "Enhanced Plant Disease Detection and Classification using Transfer Learning in Convolutional Neural Networks," published in Plant Stress.

 # The entire code will be made available after acceptance.